 Bacon took a hard blow in October 2015, when the International Agency for Research on Cancer, part of the World Health Organization, named processed meat -- which includes bacon -- a “group 1 carcinogen.”

-This means there’s enough evidence that eating these foods can cause colon or stomach cancer, says Marji McCullough, RD, director of nutritional epidemiology for the American Cancer Society.
-Red meat -- and that’s what pork belly is considered -- was linked to pancreatic and prostate cancer as well.
+This means there’s enough evidence that eating these foods can cause colon or stomach cancer, says Marji McCullough, a registered dietitian and director of nutritional epidemiology for the American Cancer Society.
+Red meat -- and that’s what pork belly is considered -- was linked to pancreatic and prostate cancers as well.